twinklebob/jekyll-ttskch-theme/_posts/2017-04-24-my-bitcoin-story.md

 ### Saving

 One of the things I was pleased to find was a Bitcoin savings account, with interest.
-[Magnr*](https:/www.magnr.com/?r=85495) gives a 1.28% rate on funds of up to <i class="fa fa-btc" aria-hidden="true"></i>100.
+[Magnr*](https:/www.magnr.com/?r=85495) gives a 1.28% rate on funds of up to <i class="fab fa-btc" aria-hidden="true"></i>100.
 At the current price that makes the upper limit about £{{ daily_rate | times: 100 }}, although you can still store more Bitcoin there securely, you just don't earn interest on it.

 Most of my Bitcoins have been sat in there for a while, as I still don't use them much they've managed to grow a little over the last couple of years.